psf/request-for/2019-Q4-PyPI/RFP.md

 * Implement database models to store check results relating to Projects, Releases, and Release Files from checks
 * Implement Administrator views for reviewing results
 * Documentation process for the development and submission of new checks

+**Note**: Surfacing malware detection results to PyPI publishers and users via the Web User Interface or any API is not in scope.

 ## Estimated Budgets and Caps